compSciKai/CMPT414-Term-Project-Tensorflow-OCR/README.md

   to show how OCR can be used with E-commerce.

 ## Dependencies
-- Preferably create a new python >=3.6 and run 'pip install -r requirements.txt'
+- Preferably create a new python env >=3.6 and run 'pip install -r requirements.txt'

 ## Sources